AconCavy/devcontainer-texlive-dockerfile/README.md

 # docker-devcontainer-latex

-The docker image for a workspace of LaTeX on Alpine Linux.
+The docker devcontainer image for the LaTeX workspace.

 ## Language